jjvanzon/Circular-Language-Spec/broader-view/object-storage.md

 - ### Do Not Store Empty Lists

     - To limit storage use, it may be an idea to not store a related list, if there aren’t any items in it yet.
-The class will define the lists anyway.
+The class might define the lists anyway.
 This saves storage space.
-This is really an issue for the technical implementation of Encircle, but it is comforting to know that you don’t need to care much about having many related lists in a class, when most of the related lists will stay empty.
+This is really an issue for the technical implementation of Encircle, but it is comforting to know that you don’t need to care much about having many related lists in a class, when most of the related lists might stay empty.

     - This article is not yet finished, and the concept has not been implemented in either experiment 0.9 or experiment 2.0.